 It’s very unlikely that it’ll be on the first night of the cruise because passengers have been travelling and may not have their suitcase and outfits ready for the first dinner.
 Similarly, it’s unlikely that the dress up or not night will be on the last night because most guests have already packed away their clothes.

 What Is The Dress Code On Regular Nights?

 Norwegian have the most relaxed dress code of any cruise line that I’ve ever cruised with.
 Jeans are acceptable at all times in the main dining room as long as they are not too ripped/faded.
 Realistically as long as you are dressed and clean you won’t be turned away from the main dining room on a Norwegian cruise.

 Dress cruise casual anytime during the day, in the buffet and in most speciality restaurants.
 For women, it includes summer and casual dresses, skirts, regular or capri pants, shorts, jeans and tops.
 Khakis, jeans, shorts and casual shirts are fine for men.
 Swimwear is acceptable at the buffet and outdoor restaurant, but a shirt or a cover-up and footwear are required. – source.

 Can You Wear Shorts on a Norwegian Cruise Line cruise?

 Norwegian do allow ‘dress shorts’ in some of the main dining rooms onboard but shorts are usually not allowed in the speciality restaurants.
 Many of the cruise ships in the Norwegian Cruise Line fleet will have a more formal main restaurant which will not allow shorts.

-For example, on Norwegian Breakaway and Getaway there are three main restaurant.
+For example, on Norwegian Breakaway and Getaway, there are three main restaurants.
 Two of these, Taste and Savour, will allow shorts but the third, The Manhattan Room, will not.

 Shorts are always allowed in the buffet and outdoor restaurants and children are allowed to wear shorts in all dining venues.